kubeshop/testkube/docs/executor-maven.md

 # Maven based tests

-Testkube allow us to run Maven based tasks which could be also tests.
+Testkube allows us to run Maven-based tasks which could be also tests.
 For example we can easily run JUnit tests in Testkube now.

 ## **Test Environment**